Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 How To Make This Crockpot Applesauce Recipe

-STEP ONE: Remove the cores (and peels, if desired) and cut apples into 1-inch pieces.
+STEP ONE: Remove the cores and cut apples into 1-inch pieces.

 apple core removed on a wooden board